3D Slash

-3D Slash is a 3D modeling software application produced by Sylvain Huet.

-3D Slash software offers an original and intuitive experience to 3D model easily imitating the stone-cutter and his block : 3D Slash develops its concept on preassembled Cuboid forms of different sizes (from 1 unit up to 1024) according to octree model.
+3D Slash is a voxel based 3D modeling software application produced by Sylvain Huet.
+It allows users to create models using cuboids of varying sizes (from 1 unit up to 1024) following the octree model.

 Background

 The inspiration for 3D Slash came from kids playing Minecraft and the way they intuitively develop sophisticated 3D models without noticing it.
 Because of this, 3D Slash uses an octree model where geometry is represented by a tree of deformed cuboid shapes, with curved shapes also being approximated by small cuboids of the octree.

 3D Slash is specifically meant for designing 3D printable objects, and its user experience focuses on a "stone-cutter metaphor".
 As part of this metaphor, it provides an original toolset, including the hammer tool (to remove a cuboid), the trowel (to add a cuboid), the chisel (to remove slices of cuboids), the brush (to set the color of cuboids), and the wood filler (to add a slice of cuboids), among others.

 3D Slash is capable of outputting .STL files through its import/export functionality.
 3D Slash computes the mesh approximation in terms of an octree's cuboids on import, and the reverse operation for the export: computation of the octree's mesh envelope as triangles.

 3D Slash enables community links with the possibility to share, like and re-use 3D designs among members.
 Printing is directly possible thanks to commercial partnerships.

 3D Slash is integrated in various websites.
 As of January 2017 it is the only STL customization plugin for Thingiverse.
 It is the only 3D modeling app integrated in GoogleDrive.
 It is available as a plugin in Onshape.

 With 3D Slash, Sylvain Huet was awarded the 2014 Lépine Gold Medal, and two Maker of Merit ribbons at Paris MakerFaire 2014 from the organizer Le FabShop and from Sketchup.

 Since its release, the ease of use of 3D Slash has been recognized by various actors from the 3D printing and Education fields.